Ebony – Clarity

 Ebony reminds us that clarity is necessary when making decisions that impact the future of generations to come.

-Ebony is one of the world’s more prized hardwoods because of its deep black color and dense wood.
-When polished it takes on a clear, glossy luster, like metal.
-These unique characteristics have made ebony a premium wood that has been in high demand for centuries.
+Ebony, Diospyros ebenum, is one of the world’s most prized hardwoods due to its deep black color and dense wood.
+When polished it can look like metal.
+Ebony a premium wood that has been in high demand for centuries, it is now endangered.

-Gabon ebony, Diospyros crassiflora, native to western Africa, produces the darkest wood of the ebony species and barely reaches 30 feet.
-It is now endangered due to exploitation and over harvesting.
+Gabon ebony, Diospyros crassiflora, is native to western Africa.
+It produces the darkest wood of all the ebony species and barely reaches 30 feet.
+It is endangered due to exploitation and over harvesting.

-Ceylon ebony Diospyros ebenum, native to India, Sri Lanka and Indonesia, was commercially available for centuries but its exportation is now banned.
+Ceylon ebony, Diospyros ebenum, is native to India, Sri Lanka and Indonesia.
+It was commercially available for centuries, but its exportation is now banned.
 During the 16th and 19th centuries it was used to make ornate furniture and intricately carved doors.
 Ceylon ebony can grow to be 82 feet tall.

-Makassar ebony Diospyros celebica, native to Sulawesi, is a variegated wided-striped wood with black and brown streaks.
+Makassar ebony, Diospyros celebica, is native to Sulawesi, an island in Indonesia.
+It is a variegated wide-striped wood with black and brown streaks.
 Makassar ebony can grow to 66 feet tall and is also considered vulnerable.

-Ebony has been the wood of choice in the creation of many musical instruments.
-Piano keys, guitar frets, tuning pegs and violin fingerboards are just a few examples.
-In 2012 the Gibson Guitar company was raided for using ebony in their guitars, which was a violation of the Lacey Act of 1900, prohibiting the use of threatened woods.
+Ebony has been the wood of choice for many musical instruments such as piano keys, guitar frets, tuning pegs and violin fingerboards.
+In 2012, the Gibson Guitar Company was raided for using ebony in their guitars.
+This was seen as a violation of the Lacey Act of 1900, which prohibits the use of threatened woods.

 Ebony is beautiful and threatened wood that clearly needs to be preserved for future generations.